Jagadheeeeesh/ChatAPT-Chatbot/README.md

 ## Prerequisites

 - A modern web browser (Chrome, Firefox, Edge, etc.)
-- A valid Groq API key
+- A valid Groq API key (If not created visit https://console.groq.com/keys and create an api key)

 ## Setup